Brightcove

 A reliable power source is every bit as essential as maintaining a strong internet connection.
 The day of your event, make sure the many elements that power your live stream are plugged into a variety of power sources.
 The last thing you need is a blown circuit taking down your entire set-up.

 Even if your live stream goes off without a technical hitch, a common goal of streaming is to reach a wide audience.
-Assuming you’ve promoted your event far and wide, and viewers know when, where, and how to tune in—be sure to start on time so they don’t tune out before you’ve even begun.
-When it comes to your content, address any potential gaps or pauses during a run-through beforehand, mix in graphics or interactive elements to keep things moving at a steady pace.
+Assuming you’ve promoted your event far and wide—and viewers know when, where, and how to tune in—be sure to start on time so they don’t tune out before you’ve even begun.
+When it comes to your content, address any potential gaps or pauses during a run-through beforehand and mix in graphics or interactive elements to keep things moving at a steady pace.

 It’s possible that no matter how well you’ve promoted your live stream, some of your customers and prospects won’t know that it’s happening.
 The key to capturing those viewers is a blended distribution strategy.
 Start by live streaming to social media simultaneously, then your followers will be notified automatically when you’re live.
 Next, consider expanding your strategy to include paid distribution.
 These days, it’s possible to stream to thousands of publications across the internet via players embedded within banner ad placements.
 Reaching the right audiences no matter where they are is what takes viewership to the next level.

 As your event draws to a close, you’ll probably breathe a sigh of relief—but the work isn’t quite over yet.
-Stay tuned for the next post in this live stream series to find out how to turn your live stream into video-on-demand assets that maximize your return on investment.
+The next step is to turn your live stream into video-on-demand assets that maximize your return on investment.

 Retour en haut